onera/paradigm/doc/sphinx/source/installation.rst

   make
   make install

-If the installation fails, use the following CMake options.
+If installation fails, use the following CMake options.